openframeworks/ofBook/chapters/setup_and_project_structure/chapter.md

 - **ofxAssimpModelLoader**
 Also loads 3D models into your oF project, but it is done using the [assimp](http://assimp.sourceforge.net/) library, which supports a wide variety of 3D file formats, even animated 3D objects.
 - **ofxGui**
 This is the default GUI (Graphical User Interface) for oF.
 It lets you add sliders and buttons so you can easily modify parameters while your project is running.
-It relies heavilly on ofParameters and ofParameterGroup.
+It relies heavily on ofParameters and ofParameterGroup.
 It allows you to save and load the values for the parameters that you've adjusted.
 - **ofxKinect**
 As you probably infer, it's for using a [Microsoft XBox Kinect](https://en.wikipedia.org/wiki/Kinect) 3D sensor with your oF project.
-This addon relies on [libfreenect](http://openkinect.org/wiki/Main_Page), so you can only access the depth and rgb images that the Kinect reads and adjust some of its parameters, like tilt and light.
+This addon relies on [libfreenect](http://openkinect.org/wiki/Main_Page), so you can only access the depth and RGB images that the Kinect reads and adjust some of its parameters, like tilt and light.
 It includes some handy functions that allow you to convert Kinect's data between several different kinds.
 Please note that ofxKinect doesn't perform skeleton tracking.
 For such thing you need to use ofxOpenNI.
 - **ofxNetwork**
 Lets you deal with network protocols such as UDP and TCP.
 You can use it to communicate with other computers over the network.
 Check out the network chapter for more information.
 - **ofxOpenCv**
 This is oF's binding to one of the best and most used computer vision code library, [OpenCV](http://opencv.org/).
 Computer vision is a complete world in itself, and being able to use OpenCV right out-of-the-box is a super important and useful oF feature.
 - **ofxOsc**
 OSC (Open Sound Control) implementation for oF.
-OSC easily comunicates with other devices or applications within the same network.
+OSC easily communicates with other devices or applications within the same network.
 OSC is used to send messages and parameters from one app to another one.
 Several chapters in this book discuss OSC.
 - **ofxSvg**
-Loads and displays [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics "wikipedia article on SVG") files.
+Loads and displays [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics "Wikipedia article on SVG") files.
 These are vector graphics files, usually exported from vector drawing programs such as Inkscape or Adobe Illustrator.
 - **ofxThreadedImageLoader**
 Loads images on a different thread, so your main thread (the one that draws to your screen) doesn't get stuck while loading images.
 Really useful when loading online images.
 - **ofxVectorGraphics**
-Used to write out [EPS](https://en.wikipedia.org/wiki/Encapsulated_PostScript "wikipedia article on encapsulated portscript (eps)") vector graphics files.
+Used to write out [EPS](https://en.wikipedia.org/wiki/Encapsulated_PostScript "Wikipedia article on encapsulated portscript (eps)") vector graphics files.
 It the same drawing syntax as oF's regular drawing syntax, so it is really easy to use.
 Check chapter **[add correct chapter number]** for more info about oF's drawing capabilities.
 - **ofxXmlSettings**
 This is oF's simple XML implementation used mostly for loading and saving settings.